satindergrewal/SuperMesh/docs/Install_alpha-0.0.2e.md

  - 1 USB to LAN Adapter

 If Raspberry Pi 2
- - 2 USB WiFI Adaper
+ - 2 USB WiFi Adaper
  - 1 USB to LAN Adapter